dcefram/blog/content/posts/a-dark-alley/index.md

 If I’d cross paths with him someday, I’d love to grab some coffee or hot choco with him, but when that time comes, I hope I know how to properly help people suffering from mental illnesses.

 I'm not sure if I would ever be completely healed myself, as I gave up *confronting* my weakness for years now.
-My thoughts are nowadays that if I know I'm weak at something, then avoid getting into the situation that would exploit my weakness.
+My thoughts nowadays are that if I know I'm weak at something, then I should avoid getting into the situation that would exploit my weaknesses.

 Unfortunately, situations such as this does make me remember that I cannot escape this topic altogether, and I need to figure out a better way to handle these scenarios in a way that won't trigger my meltdown.